 You may begin using your retainers or night guards on the day following your surgery.
 If you notice the retainer or the night guard is touching the surgical site, then avoid its use until it can be adjusted by your dentist.

-- Loose sutures: Sutures can loosen after the surgery.
-This is expected in five to seven days but occasionally may occur in two to three days after surgery.
+- Loose sutures: Sutures can loosen after the surgery this is expected in five to seven days but occasionally may occur in two to three days after surgery.
 Continue with aggressive oral rinses and medications as prescribed until you are seen during your routine post-operative visit.
-Also don’t be concerned if a suture comes off completely, even if you accidently swallow it.
+Also, don’t be concerned if a suture comes off entirely, even if you accidentally swallow it.
 It will not cause harm.
 Continue with rinses and contact your oral surgeon for any additional recommendations.

 - Bruising: Bruising after surgery may occur and will present a purplish, bluish color, gradually changing to brown and yellowish.
 It gradually resolves in five to seven days as it moves down the neck and chest area.

 - Opening of incision site: A small opening may occur at the incision site (over extraction socket, implant site, biopsy site, grafted site, etc.) Continue with aggressive oral rinses and medications as prescribed.
 Continue with soft or liquid diet and treat the site very gently.

 - Bone graft material: If a site has been grafted, on occasion, you might notice small loose granules in the area this is not a problem.
 Continue with oral rinses and soft diet.

 - Whitish tissue: White film over the surgical site might be either plaque or a variation of healing tissue color.
 Continue with aggressive oral rinses to remove plaque build up.